sharif-ds/sharif-ds.github.io/about.md

     Course policies and information.
 ---

-# Large Language Models Course Syllabus
+# Data Structures and Algorithms Course Syllabus
 {:.no_toc}

 ## Table of contents